Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor

-\end{widetext} This $4\times4$ matrix contain 10 independent density components.
-The temporary row and column are occupied by optical chirality density and flux of optical chirality.
-From the expression~\eqref{average densities} it is easy to see that optical chirality density does not depend on the choice of the coordinates while other density components do.
-We will use the expressions~\eqref{Spatial density componetns third expression 2},~\eqref{Zab0 explicit} and~\eqref{average densities} in section~\ref{sec:Zilch tensor and optical activity tensor} when considering the anisotropic response of a molecule to an electromagnetic field.
+\end{widetext} This $4\times4$ matrix contains 10 independent density components.
+The temporal row and column contain the optical chirality density and the corresponding chirality-flux components.
+Equation~\eqref{average densities} shows explicitly that the scalar component $Z^{000}$ is invariant under a change of spatial axes, whereas the remaining density components depend on the chosen coordinate directions.
+We will use Eqs.~\eqref{Spatial density componetns third expression 2},~\eqref{Zab0 explicit}, and~\eqref{average densities} in Sec.~\ref{sec:Zilch tensor and optical activity tensor}, where the anisotropic molecular response is considered.